-We believe strongly that while we as obstetric providers will always work diligently to improve the lives of the families we serve, we cannot accomplish the most optimal pregnancy outcome without the constant and careful cooperation of the most important member of our team - the expectant mother, herself.
+As obstetric providers, we will always work diligently to improve the lives of the families we serve.
+However, we cannot accomplish the most optimal pregnancy outcome without the constant and careful cooperation of the most important member of our team - the expectant mother herself.

 All rights reserved.
-Published by Emerald Coast OB/GYN, June, 2008

-9th edition, with revisions, October 2019

-Editor: Samuel Wolf, DO
+Published by Emerald Coast OB/GYN, June, 2008 10th edition, with revisions, October 2021 Editor: Samuel Wolf, DO